 New Trump Rule Protects Health Care Workers Who Refuse Care For Religious Reasons

-The Trump Administration issued a new rule Thursday that gives health care workers leeway to refuse to provide services like abortion, sterilization or assisted suicide, if they cite a religious or conscientious objection.
+The Trump administration issued a new rule Thursday that gives health care workers leeway to refuse to provide services like abortion, sterilization or assisted suicide, if they cite a religious or conscientious objection.

-The rule – issued by the Department of Health and Human Services – is designed to protect the religious rights of health care providers and religious institutions.
+The rule, issued by the Department of Health and Human Services, is designed to protect the religious rights of health care providers and religious institutions.

 According to a statement issued by HHS's Office for Civil Rights, the new rule affirms existing conscience protections established by Congress.

-"This rule ensures that healthcare entities and professionals won't be bullied out of the health care field because they decline to participate in actions that violate their conscience, including the taking of human life," OCR director Roger Severino said in a written statement.
+"This rule ensures that healthcare entities and professionals won't be bullied out of the health care field because they decline to participate in actions that violate their conscience, including the taking of human life," OCR Director Roger Severino said in a written statement.
 "Protecting conscience and religious freedom not only fosters greater diversity in healthcare, it's the law."

-Last year the Severino made it clear that defending religious freedom was his primary goal when he created a new Division of Conscience and Religious Freedom.

-"Never forget that religious freedom is a primary freedom, that it is a civil right that deserves enforcement and respect," Severino said when he created the division last year.
+Last year Severino made it clear that defending religious freedom was his primary goal when he created a new Division of Conscience and Religious Freedom.
+"Never forget that religious freedom is a primary freedom, that it is a civil right that deserves enforcement and respect," Severino said when he created the division.

 As part of that change in focus, HHS in the last week also changed the Office for Civil Rights' mission statement to highlight its focus on protecting religious freedom.

-Until last week, the web site said Office's mission was to "improve the health and well-being of people across the nation" and to ensure people have equal access to health care services provided by HHS.

-The new statement repositions the OCR as a law enforcement agency that enforces civil rights laws, and conscience and religious freedom laws, and "protects that exercise of religious beliefs and moral convictions by individuals and institutions."
+Until last week, the website said the office's mission was to "improve the health and well-being of people across the nation" and to ensure people have equal access to health care services provided by HHS.
+But the new statement repositions the OCR as a law enforcement agency that enforces civil rights laws, and conscience and religious freedom laws, and "protects that exercise of religious beliefs and moral convictions by individuals and institutions."

-The rule finalized today allows health care workers who have a "religious or conscience" objections to medical procedures such as birth control or sterilization to refuse to participate in those procedures, even in a tangential way.
+The rule finalized Thursday allows health care workers who have a "religious or conscience" objection to medical procedures such as birth control or sterilization to refuse to participate in those procedures, even in a tangential way.
 This represents an expansion of existing protections.

-"This rule allows anyone from a doctor to a receptionist to entities like hospitals and pharmacies to deny a patient critical – and sometimes lifesaving – care," says Fatima Goss Graves, President and CEO of the National Women's Law Center in a statement.
+"This rule allows anyone from a doctor to a receptionist to entities like hospitals and pharmacies to deny a patient critical — and sometimes lifesaving — care," said Fatima Goss Graves, president and CEO of the National Women's Law Center, in a statement.

-Louise Melling, deputy legal director at the American Civil Liberties Union, says the rule offered health care providers broad leeway to refuse women reproductive care, such as an emergency abortion to protect the life or health of the mother — if they claim the procedure offends their conscience.
+Louise Melling, deputy legal director at the American Civil Liberties Union, says the rule offers health care providers broad leeway to refuse women reproductive care, such as an emergency abortion to protect the life or health of the mother, if they claim the procedure offends their conscience.
 The rule protects health care workers who have indirect involvement in such procedures, as long as their roles have an "articulable connection" to a procedure such as abortion, sterilization or even administration of birth control.

 "If I am the person who checks you into the hospital, that's an articulable connection.
 If I'm the person who would take your blood pressure, that would be an articulable connection," she says.